 There were only about a dozen honorary members in total and their names and titles were etched in gold leaf letters on a prominent notice board just inside the main entrance to the Officers' Mess.
 Shortly after I arrived at Gaydon one Honorary Member, a local District Councillor, apparently berated the Station Commander because his title had not been amended to reflect his recent upgrade from Councillor to Alderman.
 The Station Commander apologised and instructed the Mess President to appoint someone to ensure that nothing like that ever occurred again.
 As the junior member of the Mess Committee, I was promptly given that onerous task by the Mess President.

-One morning in June 1963 on arriving for breakfast in the Mess I was perturbed to notice that Mr Profumo's name had been rather crudely erased from the list of Honorary Members with some kind of sharp instrument.
-Thinking it might have been an act of vandalism, I brought this to the attention of the Mess President straight away; he told me that Mr Profumo was no longer an Honorary Member.
+I was perturbed to notice, on arriving for breakfast in the Mess one morning in June 1963, that Mr Profumo's name had been rather crudely erased from the list of Honorary Members with some kind of sharp instrument.
+Thinking it must have been an act of vandalism, I immediately brought this to the attention of the Mess President who calmly told me that Mr Profumo was no longer an Honorary Member.
 There being no instant radio or TV news broadcasts in those days, it was only later in the day that the news of Mr Profumo's resignation from the Cabinet as a result of his affair with Christine Keeler began to percolate around the station - and the world.

 Needless to report, Mr Profumo's fall from grace did not feature in any of the articles I wrote for the Gaydon Gazette or in any of my regular Press Releases to local newspapers.
 I do recall, however, reading a defensive statement in the national press by another Government Minister which said, "As far as I can recall, I have never met Miss Keeler."
 A good PRO, I thought at the time, would have advised that Minister to word his statement rather more felicitously.
 Of course, there were no spin doctors or special advisers in those days.
 (See the footnote at the bottom of this page.)

 It all made an interesting diversion from my other secondary duty: supervision of the Officers' Mess bedding inventory.
 Blankets, good quality and very desirable, seemed to disappear at the rate of up to a dozen a month.
 Unless I could show that I had carried out regular inventory checks diligently, supplemented by an occasional surprise check, I was told I would have to pay for replacing the missing blankets from my own resources.
-Apart from the stock of blankets in the bedding store, which were safe because I had the only key, the remainder of the blankets were in use in the Officers' Mess single accommodation - usually five per room and, of course, usually on the bed.
-There were about 100 rooms, in long prefabricated nuts, so it was a long, tedious, and very distasteful task checking all the beds.
+Apart from the reserve stock of blankets in the bedding store, which were safe because I had the only key, the remainder of the blankets were in use in the Officers' Mess single accommodation - usually five per room and, of course, usually on the bed but sometimes stowed away in a wardrobe.
+There were about 100 rooms, in prefabricated huts, so it was a long, tedious, and very distasteful task checking all the beds.
 The losses mysteriously ceased when it became known that I was carrying out regular surprise checks and that anyone caught stealing or 'losing' blankets from their bed would be court-martialled.

-As the 100-plus officers gathered for the pre-dinner drinks all the talk was about the assassination and whether or not the dinner should go ahead.
-In the end, and apparently after telephone calls to Bomber Command HQ for advice, it was decided by the senior officers that the dinner would go ahead, ". . . because all the food was already prepared", but that we should ". . . tone down the usual post-dinner high jinks ."
+As the 100-plus officers gathered for the pre-dinner drinks all the talk was about the assassination and whether or not the dinner should go ahead or be cancelled out of respect.
+In the end, and apparently after telephone calls to Bomber Command HQ for advice, it was decided by the senior officers that the dinner would go ahead, ". . . because all the food was already prepared", but that we should ". . . tone down the usual post-dinner high jinks."

 In the event, the alert sirens did not sound during dinner, or later, but most officers retired to their homes, more or less sober, within minutes of the dinner ending at about 11pm.
 By that time Vice-President Johnson had already been President for three hours.
 There was no late night television in those days so I tuned into the BBC World Service on my short wave radio to listen to the latest news but I must have fallen asleep almost as soon as my head touched the pillow.